-- (a) Narrow range dome pressure signals Validated dome pressure signal from the SB&PC System to the Recirculation Flow Control System. - (e) Output signals from the SB&PC System to the performance monitoring and control function of the process plant computer. - (h) Bypass valve position, servo current, position error and valve open and closed signals from the Turbine Bypass System. - (i) Emergency bypass valve fast opening signals and bypass valve flow demandsignals, servo current, and valve position error from the SB&PC System to the Turbine Bypass System.
+- (a) Narrow range dome pressure signals Validated dome pressure signal from the SB&PC System to the Recirculation Flow Control System. - (e) Output signals from the SB&PC System to the performance monitoring and control function of the process computer PCF. - (h) Bypass valve position, servo current, position error and valve open and closed signals from the Turbine Bypass System. - (i) Emergency bypass valve fast opening signals and bypass valve flow demand signals, servo current, from the SB&PC System to the Turbine Bypass System. - (I) Governor free demand signal to the reactor power compensator in the APR system.
+Automatic Frequency Control signal sent from the APR system to the SB&PC system. - (m) Reactor power compensation signal in accordance with speed errorfrom the SB&PC System to the APR System.
+SB&PC system sends limited speed regulator output to the reactor power compensator in the APR system.

-- (l) Governor-free demand signal to the reactor power compensator in the APRsystem.
-Automatic Frequency Control signal sent from the APR system to the SB&PC system. - (m) Reactor power compensation signal in accordance with speed error from the SB&PC System to the APR System.
-SB&PC system sends limited speed regulator output to the reactor power compensator in the APR system. - (o) Pressure regulator output signal is sent in accordance with speed error from the SB&PC system to the APR system. - (8) Operational Considerations
+(o) Pressure regulator output signal is sent in accordance with speed error from the SB&PC system to the APR system.